-Maybe you’ve gotten the message.
+Maybe you’ve haven't gotten the message.
 Maybe you have, and you just don’t want to believe it.
-Just as likely, given the events we’re currently living through, maybe believe that so fully that you’re ready to throw in the towel entirely.
+Just as likely, given the events we’re currently living through, maybe you believe that so fully that you’re ready to throw in the towel entirely.

 Fortunately, this week also brings the fourth season premiere of NBC’s “The Good Place” on Thursday, Sept.
 26 at 9 p.m.
 The agnostic yet spiritually skewed comedy is reliably soothing in these turbulent days largely due to the pragmatism of Chidi Anagonye, the moral philosophy and ethics professor played by William Jackson Harper.

 Chidi himself is no ocean of calm.
 He’s crippled by his anxiety and inability to make the right choices, and gets stomach aches when confronted by an unfamiliar situation or a new task.

 He’s also the heart of the series and the great love of recently converted solipsist Eleanor Shellstrop (Kristen Bell).
 His wisdom is as beneficial to the audience’s understanding of the world as “The Good Place” is essential to maintaining whatever positivity we have left..

 For three seasons the Soul Squad — Chidi, Eleanor, Tahani Al-Jamil (Jameela Jamil) and Jason Mendoza (Manny Jacinto) —have helped one another evolve into better people even as their place in the universe grows more perilous.
 They’ve strained to stay one step ahead of an eternity of demonic torture and submitted to tests measuring whether they actually have become better people.

 “Good Place” creator Michael Schur is fond of throwing game-changing pivots at the audience with each new season, effectively hitting the reset button on the show each time.